Umer-prog/DSA/Data Structures/Tree algo/README.md

 Welcome to my repository of tree implementations for my university DSA course!
 Here, you'll find various types of tree structures coded in Python.
 These are useful for anyone learning about data structures or looking to understand trees better.

--Binary Tree
+- Binary Tree
--Binary Search Tree (BST)
+- Binary Search Tree (BST)
--AVL Tree
+- AVL Tree
--N-arry tree
+- N-arry tree